Etiology of Retinal Detachment

-There are 3 types of detachment: rhegmatogenous (which involves a retinal tear), traction, and serous (exudative) detachment.
-Traction and serous retinal detachments do not involve a tear and are called nonrhegmatogenous.
+There are 3 types of detachment: rhegmatogenous (which involves a retinal break), traction, and serous (exudative) detachment.
+Traction and serous retinal detachments do not involve a break and are called nonrhegmatogenous.

 Rhegmatogenous detachment is the most common.
 Risk factors include the following: